qiscus/QiscusCore-iOS/README.md

 ### Example

-You can download example how to use QiscusCore with advance usage from [QiscusUI Example](https://github.com/qiscus/QiscusUI-iOS).
+You can download example how to use QiscusCore with advance usage from [QiscusCore Example](https://github.com/qiscus/qiscus-chat-sdk-ios-sample/tree/master).

 ### Security Disclosure

-If you believe you have identified a security vulnerability with QiscusCore, you should report it as soon as possible via email to juang@qiscus.co.
+If you believe you have identified a security vulnerability with QiscusCore, you should report it as soon as possible via email to contact.us@qiscus.com.
 Please do not post it to a public issue.

-## FAQ

-### When we use QiscusCore intead Qiscus?

-QiscusCore is lite version chat sdk, if you wan't to build your own chat ui best option is use QiscusCore.
-But, if you need in App chat quickly use Qiscus Chat SDK(build in UI and simple configuration). please visit [Qiscus](https://github.com/qiscus/qiscus-sdk-ios) to use qiscus chat sdk.